Thanish-Kumar/RRT-Algorithm/Read_me.md

 # Implementaion of RRT algorithm in Python
-pygame library of python is used to visulalise the algorithm for path planning.
+Pygame library is used to visulalise the algorithm for path planning.